 - Centre/saddle stitch with two wires

-The automated process of applying holes from 2mm – 6mm as standard when producing documentation for folders or swing tags and lanyards.
+The automated process of applying holes from 2mm – 6mm as standard when producing Swing Tags or documentation to be worn on Lanyards.

 A process of binding books/brochures with large amounts of pages, usually greater than 48 printed pages.

-Please remember to incorporate a margin of minimum 10mm at the binding edge to allow for the hinge score.
+Please remember to incorporate a margin of a minimum of 10mm at the binding edge to allow for the hinge score.

 This will require a one-off cost for producing the die.
 Prices vary as to the complexity of the die.